Classical planet: Indian astrology

-Indian astronomy and astrology (Jyotiṣa) recognises seven visible planets (including the Sun and Moon) and two additional invisible planets(tamo'graha).
+Indian astronomy and astrology (jyotiṣa) recognise seven visible planets (including the Sun and Moon) and two additional invisible planets (tamo'graha); rahu and ketu.

-Chinese astronomy
+Chinese astrology

-The cycles of the Chinese calendar are linked to the orbit of Jupiter, there being 12 sacred beasts in the Chinese dodecannualar geomantic and astrological cycle, and 12 years in the orbit of Jupiter.
+Chinese astronomy and astrology recognise seven visible planets (including the Sun and Moon).
+Chinese astrology flourished during the Han dynasty (2nd century BC to 2nd century AD).

 Naked-eye planets

 Mercury and Venus are visible only in twilight hours because their orbits are interior to that of Earth.
 Venus is the third-brightest object in the sky and the most prominent planet.
 Mercury is more difficult to see due to its proximity to the Sun.
 Lengthy twilight and an extremely low angle at maximum elongations make optical filters necessary to see Mercury from extreme polar locations.
 Mars is at its brightest when it is in opposition, which occurs approximately every twenty-five months.
-Jupiter and Saturn are the largest of the five planets, but are farther from the Sun, and therefore receive less sunlight.
+Jupiter and Saturn are the largest of the five planets, but they are farther from the Sun and, therefore, receive less sunlight.
 Nonetheless, Jupiter is often the next brightest object in the sky after Venus.
-Saturn's luminosity is often enhanced by its rings, which reflect light to varying degrees, depending on their inclination to the ecliptic; however, the rings themselves are not visible to the naked eye from the Earth.
-Uranus and sometimes the asteroid Vesta are in principle visible to the naked eye on very clear nights, but, unlike the true naked-eye planets, are less luminous than thousands of stars, and as such, do not stand out enough for their existence to be noticed without the aid of a telescope.
+Saturn's luminosity is often enhanced by its rings, which reflect light to varying degrees depending on their inclination to the ecliptic; however, the rings themselves are not visible to the naked eye from the Earth.